zeshinsei/sync-companion/README.md

 New content that you wish to be synced between old Reddit and the redesign should be added to the `sidebar_sync` wiki page under a new header (`####`).
 The header name should be concise and contain underscores instead of spaces.
 Below that should contain the content which can be multiple lines.
 Example:

 ```
-####Upcoming_Events
+####Current_Shows
-This is a list of upcoming events.
+This could be a list of relevant TV shows.
 It appears on old Reddit and the redesign!
 ```

 ### Editing existing content

 If content exists that is being synced between old Reddit and the redesign, it is defined on the `sidebar_sync` wiki page.
 Simply edit your desired text on `sidebar_sync`, save the page, and wait for the next scheduled run of the bot.

+### Deleting content

+Simply delete the corresponding text on the `sidebar_sync` wiki page including the header, as well as the header ID section on the `sidebar` wiki page.

 ## Configuration